ember-cli/ember-cli.github.io/_posts/2013-04-03-common-issues.md

       "ember": "canary"
     }

-This can also be applied to Ember Data:

-    "ember-data": "components/ember-data#canary",

-And, adding to `resolutions`:

-    "resolutions": {
-      "ember-data": "canary"
-    }

 Wipe your vendor directory clean then run `npm install && bower install`.

 ### Removing default ember-cli libraries